jakatz87/Final_Group_Project/README.md

 ### Project Outline
 #### Provisional Outline
 1. Collect Weather Data
-•	Use the OpenWeatherMap API to request the current weather data from each unique city in each list.
+•*Use the OpenWeatherMap API to request the current weather data from each unique city in each list.
-•	Parse the JSON data from the API request.
+*Parse the JSON data from the API request.
-•	Collect the following data from the JSON file and add it to a DataFrame:
+*Collect the following data from the JSON file and add it to a DataFrame:
-•	City, country, and date
+  *City, country, and date
-•	Latitude and longitude
+  *Latitude and longitude
-•	Maximum temperature
+  *Maximum temperature
-•	Humidity
+  *Humidity
-•	Cloudiness
+  *Cloudiness
-•	Wind speed
+  *Wind speed

 2. Exploratory Analysis with Visualization
 •	Create scatter plots of the weather data for the following comparisons:
 •	Latitude versus temperature